 One of the most common questions people ask me is “which TV antenna should I get?”
 There are so many on the market, it can get pretty overwhelming.
 In this article, I’ll discuss my recommended TV antennas.

 Before You Buy an Antenna

-Before buying an antenna, you need to find out how many channels are available in your area.
-To do this, enter your zip code (or full address) into the Station Finder to see how many channels are available in your area:
+But before buying an antenna, you need to find out how many channels are available in your area.
+To do this, enter your zip code (or full address) into the Station Finder:

 If you got a lot of green channels, congratulations!
 You should be able to use a simple non-amplified indoor antenna and get most of those channels, if not more!
 Check out my recommended indoor antennas below.

 If you didn’t get any channels at all, or just got orange ones, you are probably too far away from the transmitter towers to get good reception.
-Try Internet TV services.
+Try some of these streaming TV services.

 If you have an old tube-type of TV, you’ll need a converter box in order to use an antenna.
 Read about my suggested converter boxes here.

 You will get the most channels and best reception by using an outdoor antenna or attic antenna, simply because these are higher up and have fewer obstructions than indoor antennas have.
 Skip down below if you are looking for an outdoor antenna.